John C Flavin

 Even for Dylan, who in 2007 sat at the front of the class and abruptly ended a dispute by bursting out, “Suck a big one, Mr. Flavin!”
 He didn’t hold back at all.

 That was my 3rd year (of 11) at Molalla.
 Dylan’s demonstration was so far over-the-top, I had a sort of instant and antithetical reaction.
-Having driven a city bus in Seattle for nine years, his outburst hardly felt like a threat.
+Having driven a city bus in Seattle for nine years prior to teaching, his outburst hardly felt like a threat.
 It was as if I were watching the situation from a camera in the corner of the room, or in a dream.
 After a brief pause, I said softly, “Seriously?”

 The ensuing silence swallowed him up and forced a barely perceptible, reluctant smile, then immediately kept his dignity by digging his heels back into his argument, venting in a much more productive way.
 I listened, and then he apologized, knowing he had overreacted.